ascend4/ascend4/DER.md

 4. revisit higher derivatives when there is a concrete solver-facing use case
 5. continue refining explicit initialization-mode UX and diagnostics

-## Alias Limitation Note

-While wiring focused observation helpers for nested TGA models, we hit a compiler limitation worth recording:

-- descendant indexed references such as `core.slice[1].xi1` and `core.slice[n_bed_segs].rate_net[3]` are usable in equations
-- but the same forms were rejected on the RHS of `ALIASES` in a wrapper model

-In practice this means:

-- wrapper-level observer hacks using `ALIASES` are brittle for deep indexed descendants
-- native model-level observer methods are the cleaner approach when specific internal variables must be exposed for post-processing

-This looks bug-like from a user perspective, even if it is currently intended compiler behavior.